Cuban Bombshell Aylen Alvarez Visits Desert Oasis, But It’s Another View Driving Her Instagram Followers Wild

 The jaunt to Peru came just a few days after Aylen gave her followers some wild shots of her time in the Amazon rainforest.
 In one viral Instagram picture, Aylen rocked a skimpy bikini as she explored the jungle through a river on a wooden canoe.

-Like her shots in Peru, this picture promoted a big reaction form Aylen’s fans, attracting thousands of likes and supportive comments.
+Like her shots in Peru, this picture promoted a big reaction from Aylen’s fans, attracting thousands of likes and supportive comments.

 “That’s That Queen pose there!!!
 Beautiful pic!!!!” another added.